nodejs/node-addon-api/doc/async_promise.md

 Napi::AsyncPromise<T>::AsyncPromise(AsyncPromise&& other);
 ```

-Constructs and initializes an instance of the `AsyncPromise` management class
+Constructs and initializes an instance of `AsyncPromise`
-for a task of type `<T>` by taking ownership from another instance.
+by taking ownership from another instance.

 #### Arguments
 - `[in] other`: The other instance from which to take ownership

 ### Env